|Based in||United States|

 Here is a quick summary of the core features of SpiderOak ONE:

 - Runs on Windows, Mac OS, Linux, and major browsers

-- Android and iOS apps with limited functionality
+- Android and iOS apps have been eliminated since our last review

 - Data in transit protected with TLS/SSL

 - “No Knowledge” (zero knowledge) encryption using AES-256, HMAC-SHA-256, PBKDF2

 - Multiple file sharing options